 Are 3 weeks enough for Croatia

-You can see and explore many places in Croatia in 20 days, but it all depends on what you want to do and planning your trip.
-If you want to travel slowly, you can visit 3-4 cities and take your time exploring.
-Then 3 weeks might be sufficient.
+You can see and explore many places in Croatia in 20 days, but it all depends on what you want to do and how you plan your trip.
+If you want to travel slowly, you can visit 3-4 cities and take your time exploring – then 3 weeks might be sufficient.

 What to pack

-What to pack for Croatia differs a lot on a few things.
+What to pack for Croatia differs a lot in a few ways.
 Due to its location, the temperature can vary greatly depending on the season.
-If you plan to visit during peak months which is the summer, everywhere in Croatia gets pretty much warm.
+If you plan to visit during peak months, which is the summer, everything in Croatia gets pretty warm.

 During that time, you want to make sure that you pack enough sunscreen, a hat, and breathable clothing.
 Bringing reliable walking shoes or sandals is also a must since holidaying in Croatia means hours of being on your feet while exploring.